 The origin of oxygen: When did we start breathing?

-Earth Day is a good reason to talk about the indispensable aspects of Earth, that make (human) life possible.
+Earth Day is a good reason to talk about the indispensable aspects of Earth that make (human) life possible.
 Almost 8 billion people must coexist on Earth.
-We will look at it from the point of view of the evolution of the Earth as a liveable world.
-With a focus on the atmosphere and on oxygen.
+We will look at the evolution of Earth as a liveable world, focussing on the atmosphere and on oxygen.
 And how the preservation of breathable air is very closely linked to the preservation of forests.

 Because we breathe oxygen.
-For those who don't know, the air we breathe consists of a mixture of gases.
-Water vapor, nitrogen, carbon dioxide and oxygen are the main ones.
+The air we breathe consists of a mixture of gases: water vapor, nitrogen, carbon dioxide and oxygen are the main ones.

 Oxygen is now indispensable, but there have been times when there was no oxygen at all.

 We must go back some 2.4 billion years to find out.